 - New thinking in inclusive teaching and learning

-- Achieving equity and excellence in learning
+- Achieving equity and quality in learning and assessing learning achievements

 - Challenges and opportunities for inclusive education in varied systems

-- Interrelated dimensions of exclusion/inclusion in classrooms
+- Interrelated dimensions of exclusion /inclusion in classrooms

 - Enabling collaborations and partnerships in inclusive education

 - Role of evidence in inclusive policy making